up

 Generator field

-Let stones be thrown into the pond one after the other at the locations of the black pixels.
+Let stones be thrown into a pool one after the other at the locations of the black pixels.
 Waves propagate in a circle around the emission locations and finally reach the sensors shown in green at the borders.
 The time functions of the wave field may be recorded at the three sensor locations marked in green.

 Time functions (3 channels)